Chiropractic adjustment – definition

-A chiropractic adjustment typically involves first locating a joint that requires to be adjusted.
-To achieve the required movement to the fixed joint the chiropractor will position you to achieve tension in the required joint, following this, the chiropractic adjustment will take place.
-A quick, low amplitude, force is applied to the tensioned, fixed joint, often resulting in a pop and increased movement.
+An adjustment typically involves first locating a joint that requires to be adjusted.
+To achieve the required movement to the fixed joint the chiropractor will position you to achieve tension in the required joint, following this, the adjustment will take place.
+A quick, low amplitude, force is applied to the fixed joint, often resulting in a pop and increased movement.

 This click or pop is the audible release of gas (cavitation) which releases joint tension.
 This is an interesting article from April 2015 published in the Daily Mail which actually states the benefits of ‘cracking’ your knuckles.
 Cracking of the joint doesn’t happen with every chiropractic adjustment, in fact the crack is not indicative of a successful chiropractic adjustment.

 Chiropractic adjustments are the preferred treatment approach for fixed or stiff joints but they are not our only treatment method.
 The chiropractor has various adjustment techniques which include instrument adjusting or using special ‘drop’ pieces in the chiropractic treatment couch.
 Every individual is different; treatment is tailored you, your condition, age and any other factors which are relevant.